MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/3-use-whiteboard-brainstorm-ideas.md

 15. There are two ways to expand the selection so that all notes are included within the border:

         - **Show more notes on the screen**.
-When you select the Copilot option to categorize notes, Copilot grabs everything that’s in view and places them in the border.
+When you select the Copilot option to categorize notes, Copilot grabs everything that’s in view and places them within the border.
 To avoid the situation where Copilot doesn’t include all the notes within the border, zoom out or pan until all the notes you want are visible.

         - **Select everything explicitly using a keyboard command**.
 Press **Ctrl+A** to select all objects on the canvas, including sticky notes that aren't in view.
 Select one of the edges of the border and drag the entire selection of notes into the view on the canvas so that you can see all the notes.